-We have yet to establish a sales, marketing, or product distribution infrastructure for our product candidates, which are still in clinical development.
-We expect to retain commercial rights for our product candidates in the United States except for our anti-C3 dry AMD program, for which we entered into a license and collaboration agreement with Biogen to develop and commercialize CB 2782-PEG and other products or compounds that target complement Factor 3 globally.
+We have yet to establish a sales, marketing, or product distribution infrastructure for our product candidates, which are still in pre-clinical or clinical development.
+We may retain commercial rights for our product candidates in the United States.
 We have also granted ISU rights to commercialize DalcA in South Korea.
-We believe that it may be possible to access the United States hemophilia market through a focused, specialized sales force.
-We have not yet developed a commercial hemophilia strategy outside of the United States.